Coding Conventions

 • Every package should hide its content by providing only a small public API through a single module.

-• Each external library should be accesses using a wrapper module.
+• Each external library should be accessed using a wrapper module.

 Use existing infrastructure